JohnKaul/-cpp-devel-vim/README.md

    in the use of CMAKE.
 *  Generic tab completion for braces, parenthesis and quotes. _This feature is only meant for convinces, please use a mechanism like "SnipMate" for better tab completion._
 *  Ability to align assignments in surrounding statements.
+*  Automatic tagfile write for better project source code navigation.
+*  Automatic 'path' setting for 'gf' command navigation.
+*  Custom 'Make()' function/command to support better out-of-source-building; this should build the project from any source code file in the project.

 ### How do I get set up? ###
 If you don't have a preferred installation method, I recommend installing [pathogen.vim](https://github.com/tpope/vim-pathogen), and then simply copy and paste: